Campusoft/knowledge_base/architecture/microservice.md

 - Diseño evolutivo (Evolutionary Design)

+- They can be self-scaled individually.
+- They are developed with choreography in mind and not orchestration

 Retos de los microservicios

 Aunque traen muchas ventajas, los microservicios son un concepto relativamente nuevo y, por lo cual, presentan bastante retos: